Keeping You Informed

 Wisconsin Acidified Canned Foods

-Registration is now open for the Acidified Canned Foods training.
+Registration is now open for the Acidified Canned Foods training for Fall 2014.
 Open to Wisconsin food processors only.

 Brochure and registration information can be found here